Catchment Health

 Report Card

-The Richmond River Ecological Health Program aims to provide ongoing riparian and ecological river health information for the Richmond River and its waterways.
+The Richmond River Ecological Health Program (RREHP) aims to provide ongoing riparian and ecological river health information for the Richmond River and its waterways.
 The program is being delivered by the Richmond Riverkeeper in partnership with River Ecology Australia.

 Some macroinvertebrates will survive pretty much anywhere others require the most pristine waters.
 Monitoring macroinvertebrates over time can help assess the effectiveness of restoration efforts.
 Improvement in macroinvertebrate diversity and abundance indicates positive changes in water quality and river habitat conditions.
 This feedback helps guide future restoration actions and adaptive management strategies.